Skip to content

 Account statistics

-The Account Statistics section shows your group's usage in two subsections: CPU and GPU.
+The Account Statistics section details your group's usage, divided into two subsections: CPU and GPU.

 CPU accounts

-Here you have the total number of CPU cores requested by your group, along with their corresponding usage over the past few months.
-You can also track your priority status, which varies based on your usage.
+This section presents the total number of CPU cores requested by your group and their corresponding usage over the past few months.
+Your priority status, which varies based on usage, is also tracked.

 Applications used most frequently

-This graph shows the CPU cores wasted by each user, over time.
+CPU cores wasted by each user over time are presented.

-Here you see the memory used by each user in your group.
+Memory used by each user in your group is also displayed.

-You then have a representation of your activity on the filesystems.
-On the left, the graph shows the number of disk write commands you have performed. (input/output operations per second (IOPS)) On the right, you see the amount of data transferred to the servers over a given period.
-(Bandwidth)
+Your activity on the filesystems is represented, showing the number of disk write commands performed (input/output operations per second (IOPS)) and the amount of data transferred to the servers over a given period (Bandwidth).

-This lists the last jobs ran by all members of the group.
+This lists the last jobs run by all members of the group.

 GPU accounts

-Here you can see the total GPU requests for your group, along with their usage over the past few months.
-You can also track your priority, which varies based on your usage.
+This section presents the total GPU requests for your group and their usage over the past few months.
+Your priority, which varies based on usage, is also tracked.

-Here you see the resources used by each user in your group.
+Resources used by each user in your group are displayed.

-This graph shows the quantity of GPUs wasted by each user.
+The quantity of GPUs wasted by each user is presented.

-Here you see the CPU allocated and used by your GPU jobs.
+CPU allocated and used by your GPU jobs are also detailed.

-This graph shows the CPUs wasted by your GPU jobs.
+CPUs wasted by your GPU jobs are presented.

-Here you see the memory used by each user in your group.
+Memory used by each user in your group is displayed.

-You then have a representation of your activity on the filesystems.
-On the left, the graph shows the number of disk write commands you have performed. (input/output operations per second (IOPS)) On the right, you see the amount of data transferred to the servers over a given period.
-(Bandwidth)
+Your activity on the filesystems is represented, showing the number of disk write commands performed (input/output operations per second (IOPS)) and the amount of data transferred to the servers over a given period (Bandwidth).

 Cloud statistics